-Lesson Title: A Spectacular Performance Lesson Duration: 2 nd of 2, 50-min session
+B Lesson Title: A Spectacular Performance Lesson Duration: 2nd of 2, 50-min sessions

 - 1. Instruct participants to use the answers to the guiding questions they did earlier to write an article about the game/event they watched. - 2.
 Ask participants to exchange work with a partner to give and receive feedback on content (the subject), language (the words you use and how you use them) and mechanics (spelling, punctuation). - 3.
 Instruct participants to work on the final draft of their sports column. - 4.
-Give participants their exit tickets to complete to document learning.
+Give participants their exit tickets to keep track of where they are in the project and whether they need help or have questions.